What Is Menopause?

 Menopause is a normal stage of a woman’s life in which she has not had a period for 12 months.
 The months or years leading up to menopause are called perimenopause (or premenopause).
 The years after menopause are called postmenopause.

 Menopause, perimenopause and postmenopause are usually a natural part of a woman’s reproductive life.
-But there are some instances in which menopause can occur outside of the normal transition time:
+In some instances, menopause can occur outside of the normal transition time:

 Symptoms